Temple of Trajan: Site

-Its exact site with the Forum is unknown.
+Its exact site within the Forum is unknown.
 It had been assumed it was on the site of Palazzo Valentini and that this palazzo had reused stone from the temple in its construction, but excavation has found no trace of a temple, only remains of insulae with shallower foundations than those needed for a temple.
 This possibly puts the temple at the centre of the forum courtyard, looking towards the forum of Augustus or elsewhere (some have suggested the two rooms in the Library, without evidence) and not in a northern position as was previously assumed.

 History

 The temple's dedicatory inscription survives in the Vatican Museums.
 An enormous monolithic granite column (2m in diameter) with a white marble capital (2.12m high on its own) survives near Trajan's Column and perhaps comes from the temple.
 Among Hadrian's many buildings, it was only this one to which he wished to affix his name.
 The temple was probably enormous in dimensions and surrounded by a portico like the temple of Hadrian.
 However, Trajan was not buried in the temple but in the triumphal column's base.